Merkel successor calls SPD coalition partners selfish | DW | 08.12.2019

 CDU leader Annegret Kramp-Karrenbauer accused the SPD of using the coalition as "trauma therapy" for its declining support.
 She said she expected the Social Democrats to honor the coalition agreement.

-"Just like you can't be a little bit pregnant, you can't rule a little bit," Kramp-Karrenbauer told the Bild am Sonntag newspaper of new SPD co-leaders Saskia Esken and Norbert Walter-Borjans.
+"Just like you can't be a little bit pregnant, you can't rule a little bit," Kramp-Karrenbauer told the Bild am Sonntag newspaper in reference to the new SPD co-leaders Saskia Esken and Norbert Walter-Borjans.

-Esken and Walter-Borjans were elected as new leaders last week by SPD members, and their win was confirmed this weekend at the party's national convention in Berlin.
+Esken and Walter-Borjans were elected by SPD members as the new leaders last week, and their win was confirmed this weekend at the party's national convention in Berlin.

 'The coalition is not trauma therapy'

-"This coalition is for the country, not trauma therapy for ruling parties," Kramp-Karrenbauer said, alluding to the SPD's declining support and stressing that the Social Democrats had entered into a coalition agreement with the CDU in 2018 and she expected both parties to honor their deal.
+"This coalition is for the country, not trauma therapy for ruling parties," Kramp-Karrenbauer said, alluding to the SPD's declining support and stressing that the Social Democrats had entered into a coalition agreement with the CDU in 2018 and that she expected both parties to honor the deal.

 Her interview set a tense tone ahead of coalition talks this week, especially considering that the SPD adopted a more leftist agenda at its Berlin summit.